telerik/winforms-docs/scheduler/end-user-functionality/editing-appointments-.md

 {{endregion}}

-##
-        Customizing the in-place editors
+##  Customizing the in-place editors

 You are able to change the default editors in the EditorRequired event of the RadScheduler.
 For example, if you want to modify the Description value instead of the Summary value, you should inherit RadSchedulerTextBoxEditor and override two of its methods - BeginEditorEdit and Save.
-        #_[C#]_

 {{source=..\SamplesCS\Scheduler\EndUserFunctionality\CustomSchedulerTextBoxEditor.cs region=customSchedulerTextBoxEditor}}
 {{source=..\SamplesVB\Scheduler\EndUserFunctionality\CustomSchedulerTextBoxEditor.vb region=customSchedulerTextBoxEditor}}